Risk Assessing

 - Review and update assessments when circumstances change

-- Understand and apply dynamic risk assessment in real-time situations
+- Apply dynamic risk assessment in real-time situations

 - Distinguish between hazard and risk with confidence